imguru95/flow-log-parser/README.md

 Assumptions made:
-1. default flow logs(version 2) and not custom format
+1. default flow logs(version 2 and above) and not custom format
 2. flow logs do not contain column names
 3. Possible list of protocols that could be found in VPC flow logs
-4. Every log in flow logs file contains 14 space separated fields viz.:
+4. Every log in flow logs file contains 14 or more space separated fields.
+The 14 fields are:
     # Version
     # Account ID
     # Network Interface ID